-The effective tax rate for the three months ended September 30, 2023 and 2022 was 8.1% and of 15.6%, respectively.
-The effective tax rate for the nine months ended September 30, 2023 and 2022 was 6.5% and 16.1%, respectively.
-The effective tax rate for the three and nine months ended September 30, 2023 differed from the U.S. statutory federal income tax rate of 21% primarily due to foreign withholding taxes, Section 162(m) limitations, stock compensation shortfall deductions and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite lived intangibles, and the effective tax rate for the nine months ended September 30, 2023 was also impacted by the impairment of intangible assets.
-The effective tax rate for the three and nine months ended September 30, 2022 differed from the U.S. statutory federal income tax rate of 21% primarily due to impairment of intangible assets.
-The effective tax rate for the three and nine months ended September 30, 2022 differed from the U.S. statutory federal income tax rate of 21% primarily due to impairment of intangible assets.
-Foreign withholding taxes, Section 162(m) limitations, stock compensation windfall deductions, contingent consideration fair market value adjustment related to prior acquisitions, foreign income taxes, and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite-lived intangibles.
+The effective tax rate for the three months ended September 30, 2023 and 2022 was 11.1% and 15.6%, respectively.
+The effective tax rate for the nine months ended September 30, 2023 and 2022 was 6.2% and 16.1%, respectively.
+The effective tax rate for the three and nine months ended September 30, 2023 differed from the U.S. statutory federal income tax rate of 21% primarily due to foreign withholding taxes, the limitations of the Internal Revenue Code Section 162(m) ("Section 162(m)"), stock compensation shortfall deductions and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite lived intangibles, and the effective tax rate for the nine months ended September 30, 2023 was also impacted by the impairment of intangible assets.
+The effective tax rate for the three and nine months ended September 30, 2022 differed from the U.S. statutory federal income tax rate of 21% primarily due to impairment of intangible assets, foreign withholding taxes, Section 162(m) limitations, stock compensation windfall deductions, contingent consideration fair market value adjustment related to prior acquisitions, foreign income taxes, and the release of valuation allowance due to a reduction in net deferred tax liabilities of indefinite-lived intangibles.